 - not paying bills, including court fines, hotel bills, personal loans and local credit cards.

 If you travel to the UAE with an unpaid UAE debt, you may be detained on arrival.
-These laws apply even if you are only in transit and do not plan to leave the airport.
+These laws apply even if you're only in transit and don't plan to leave the airport.

 Bail is generally not available to non-residents of the UAE who are arrested for fraud.
-Debtors can be imprisoned until debts are settled.
+You can be imprisoned until debts are settled.

 If you engage in activities involving local legal matters, particularly relating to family law (divorce, child custody and child support), seek professional advice and become aware of your rights and responsibilities.